 Bankruptcy and restructuring Tier 2

 CMS Grau is in demand for big-ticket bankruptcy proceedings.
 Dual-qualified (US and Peru) Michelle Barclay continues to act as local Peruvian counsel to the US trustee of China Fishery Group in its bankruptcy proceeding, with unpaid claims of approximately $1.5bn; it constitutes the first cross-border insolvency with the majority of assets in Peru.
 In another headline matter, Barclay is advising Depositos Quimicos Mineros (Odfjell Terminals) as a strategic creditor in Doe Run Peru's estimated $600m bankruptcy, an emblematic case that has gained considerable social and environmental significance to the country.
 Barclay is assisted by a pool of associates, of whom Victor Farro and Carolina Pinzás stand out for their role in high-profile cases and former in-house experience.

-'An extensive team' at CMS Grau enjoys a 'good reputation in the market for environmental matters' and offers a 'high level of professionalism' along with 'customised, easy-to-understand advice'.
+Environment Tier 2'An extensive team' at CMS Grau enjoys a 'good reputation in the market for environmental matters' and offers a 'high level of professionalism' along with 'customised, easy-to-understand advice'.
 Despite being one of the market's longest-established practices in this field, it continues to grow, attracting a number of new clients including Minera Las Bambas, minig-explosives manufacturer FAMESA and Spanish water company Copasa, which join the likes of Kimberly Clark, Compañía de Minas Buenaventura and Minsur on an impressive client roster.
 'Highly-respected' practice head Vito Verna 'knows the sector' and is appreciated for his 'understanding of our business and sensitivity to the risks or problems that arise'.
-Paola Carbajal is also recommended.
+Paola Carbajal left the firm in June 2020.

 Mining Tier 2